 DESIGNED FOR DRUMS FROM THE GROUND UP

 Every great record starts with a great drum sound.
-We know that more than anyone having recorded over 2000 songs.
+We understand this having recorded over 2000 songs!

 We've achieved all this and then some, so read on.